giantswarm/rfc/uuid-cluster-dns/README.md

 The benefits of this approach:

-* Clusters are no longer associated with a specific management cluster
+* Clusters are no longer permanently associated with a specific management cluster
 * Clusters can be "renamed" (e.g. a cluster that was previously a dev enviroment being promoted to production) and moved (e.g. between cloud provider regions) without changes needed to the domain
 * Infrastructure / environment details are no longer needed/exposed in the domain
 * No potentially sensitive information can be leaked from the domain alone (so should be safe to use in GitHub tickets and similar)